influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/security-best-practices.md

 * [`--google-client-secret`](/chronograf/v1.4/administration/configuration/#google-client-secret)
 * [`--public-url`](/chronograf/v1.4/administration/configuration/#public-url)

-#### Optional Google Domains
+#### Optional Google domains

 Similar to Github's organization restriction, Google authentication can be restricted to permit access to Chronograf from only specific domains.
 These are configured using the `GOOGLE_DOMAINS` environment variable or the [`--google-domains`](/chronograf/v1.4/administration/configuration/#google-domains) switch.
-Multiple domains are separated with a comma.
+Multiple domains are separated using commas.
-For example, if we wanted to permit access only from biffspleasurepalace.com and savetheclocktower.com the environment variable would be set as follows:
+For example, if we wanted to permit access only from biffspleasurepalace.com and savetheclocktower.com, the environment variable would be set as follows:
 ```sh
 export GOOGLE_DOMAINS=biffspleasurepalance.com,savetheclocktower.com
 ```

 ### Heroku

-#### Creating Heroku Application
+#### Creating a Heroku application

 To obtain a client ID and application secret for Heroku, follow the guide posted [here](https://devcenter.heroku.com/articles/oauth#register-client).
 Once your application has been created, those two values should be inserted into the following environment variables: